 \section{Abstract}

-Deep learning is experiencing a rise in foundation models that are expected to lead in various fields.
-The massive number of parameters necessitates the use of tensor model parallelism (TMP) in foundation model training.
-However, TMP requires frequent communication operations which significantly reduces the training efficiency.
-In this paper, we present Oases, an automated TMP method with overlapped communication to accelerate foundation model training.
-Oases proposes a fine-grained training schedule to maximize overlapping communication and computation operations that have data dependence.
-Additionally, we design the Oases planner that searches for the best model parallel strategy to achieve further accelerations.
-Unlike existing methods, Oases planner is specifically tailored to model the cost of overlapped communication-computation operations.
-We evaluate Oases on various model settings and train environments, and compare Oases to four stat-of-the-art implementations.
-Experimental results demonstrate that Oases achieves speedups of 1.01--1.48\(\times\) over the fastest baseline, and speedups of up to 1.95\(\times\) over Megatron-LM.
+Deep learning is experiencing a rise in large-scale models.
+Training large-scale models is costly, prompting researchers to train large-scale models on commodity servers that more researchers can access.
+The massive number of parameters necessitates the use of model parallelism training methods.
+Existing studies focus on training with pipeline model parallelism.
+However, the tensor model parallelism (TMP) is inevitable when the model size keeps increasing, where frequent data-dependent communication and computation operations significantly reduce the training efficiency.

+In this paper, we present Oases, an automated TMP method with overlapped communication to accelerate large-scale model training on commodity servers.
+Oases proposes a fine-grained training operation schedule to maximize overlapping communication and computation that have data dependence.
+Additionally, we design the Oases planner that searches for the best model parameter partition strategy of TMP to achieve further accelerations.
+Unlike existing methods, Oases planner is tailored to model the cost of overlapped communication-computation operations.

+We evaluate Oases on various model settings and two commodity clusters, and compare Oases to four state-of-the-art implementations.
+Experimental results show that Oases achieves speedups of 1.01--1.48\(\times\) over the fastest baseline, and speedups of up to 1.95\(\times\) over Megatron.